Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS)

-Time-of-Flight Secondary Ion Mass Spectrometry is available only in some 100 industrial and academic laboratories worldwide.
-It is – complementary to XPS – a surface analysis technique providing chemical and molecular information of topmost layers at high spatial resolution.
-A focused high energy ion beam is rastered across the surface of the sample releasing characteristic fragments of the material to be analyzed.
-Secondary ions are mass separated and counted resulting in a mass spectrum of the sample (information depth approx. 1-2 nm).
+Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) is available only in less than 1.000 industrial and academic laboratories worldwide.
+We can look back on almost 100 publications of KNMF projects including ToF-SIMS studies published in the last 5 years and several collaborations with industrial partners.
+Most of this work is related to polymers and organic compounds, together with a focus on biological applications, but also semiconductors, metal organic frameworks on other scientific fields are included in our expertise.
+SIMS is – complementary to XPS – a surface analysis technique providing elemental and molecular information at high lateral resolution.
+A focused high energy ion beam is used to bombard the surface of the sample releasing characteristic fragments of the material to be analyzed.
+Secondary ions are mass separated and counted resulting in a mass spectrum of the sample (information depth approx. 2 nm).
 The lateral distribution of chemical functionalities can be obtained by rastering the primary beam and the sample itself.
-ToF-SIMS is ideally suited for the analysis of polymers, organosilanes or thiol self assembled monolayers, as well as surfaces from technical applications and environmental studies.
-Depth profiling and 3D imaging is performed by applying a sputter ion source eroding the sample with Cesium, Oxygen, or C60 ions.
+ToF-SIMS is ideally suited for the analysis of polymers, or thiol self-assembled monolayers, as well as surfaces from technical applications and environmental studies.
+Depth profiling and 3D imaging is performed by applying a sputter ion source eroding the sample with cesium, oxygen, or argon cluster ions.
 Charge compensation on insulating samples is facilitated by an electron flood gun.

 Several data processing tools allow for the analysis of complex sample chemistries.
 These approaches include principal component analysis of the multidimensional spectra or images and “gentle-SIMS” to correct for some fragmentation effects.